S73f4n/NanoSpector/README.md

 If you have problems with NanoSpector or find a bug you can message me.
 Is NanoSpector working for you and helping you in your research?
 Drop a message, too!

-_"Nanonis" is a trademark of SPECS Surface Nano Analysis GmbH.
-NanoSpector is an independent project and is not affiliated with or endorsed by the owner of the Nanonis trademark._
+_"Createc" is trademark of CreaTec Fischer & Co.
+GmbH.
+"Nanonis" is a trademark of SPECS Surface Nano Analysis GmbH.
+NanoSpector is an independent project and is not affiliated with or endorsed by the owners of these trademarks._